CMSgov/price-transparency-guide/README.md

-# Price Transparency Guide
+# Transparency in Coverage
-The technical implementation guide for the TriDepartmental price transparency rule, [Transparency in Coverage](https://www.federalregister.gov/documents/2019/11/27/2019-25011/transparency-in-coverag).
+The technical implementation guide for the machine readable files as required by the [Transparency in Coverage](https://www.federalregister.gov/documents/2019/11/27/2019-25011/transparency-in-coverag) final rules (85 FR 72158).

 Overview
 ========